Grow your own Luffa Sponge

 What's next?

-1. You can use them as is in the shower (they’re great for lathering soap foam due to their fibrous structure)
+1. You can use them as they are in the shower (they’re great for lathering soap foam due to their fibrous structure) as a big sponge

-3. You can carefully cut them open and cut the centre support out, sown it together like a square and you’ve got yourself a little dish sponge
+3. You can carefully cut them open and cut the centre support/spine out, fold & sew it together like a square and you’ve got yourself a little dish sponge

 I mainly use mine in a little soap as an exfoliator in the shower, the longer bigger chunks (or whole ones) as a bath sponge, and the flat square version for some dishes (like glasses).

-The beauty of these things is that they don’t rot whilst you’re using them and once they’re tired and worn – I have yet to reach that point – they can go straight into the compost heap.
+The beauty of these things is that they don’t rot whilst you’re using them and once they’re tired and worn – I have yet to reach that point – they can go straight into the compost heap and get worked into compost that can eventually feed new luffa plants!
 Growing your own sponges is a sustainable alternative to shop bought sponges and once you’ve got your own sponge harvested, you’ll have seeds for the year after and after and many years to come.
+You’ll never run out of sponges again 😆

-Good luck and let me know how you get on growing your own luffa sponges. vind me on instagram via @cornerstonegardenlife and feel free to ask any questions should you have any ☺️
+Good luck and let me know how you get on growing your own luffa sponges.
+Find me on instagram via @cornerstonegardenlife and feel free to ask any questions, should you have any ☺️